Rangi42/polishedcrystal/FAQ.md

 * [Hidden Grottoes](data/events/hidden_grottoes/grottoes.asm)

+### What are the options at the start of a new game?

+* **Natures:** Enables natures from Gen 3.
+* **Abilities:** Enables abilities from Gen 3.
+* **Phys/Spcl split:** Enables the Physical/Special split from Gen 4.
+* **Exp. scaling:** Enables the experience formula from Gen 5, which scales experience by the ratio of the opponent's level to your level.
+* **IVs vary colors:** Enables color variation inspired by Stadium.
+DVs will subtly vary Pokémon colors.
+This applies to normal and shiny Pokémon.
+* **Perfect stats:** All Pokémon stats, for you and the opponent, are calculated as if they had maximum IVs.
+The actual IVs are still random, so color variation and Hidden Power type are not affected.
+* **Traded Pokémon treat you as OT:** All differences in traded Pokémon go away: they always obey you, don't gain boosted experience, and can be nicknamed.
+* **Nuzlocke mode:** Enables a Nuzlocke run; see [FEATURES.md](FEATURES.md) for detailed clauses.

+If you need to change these options after starting a game, press Left+B at the title screen to reset them.

 ### How do I evolve my Pokémon?

 * Item trade evolutions (like Seadra into Kingdra while holding a Dragon Scale) now evolve while holding the item.